-Although SEO can propel your website up the search engine result pages, a lot goes into a successful campaign before this can happen.
+Although SEO can propel your website up the search engine results pages, a lot goes into a successful campaign before this can happen.
 One of these factors is backlinks.
 Without enough of them, it can be difficult or even impossible to rank for competitive keywords.

 What Are Backlinks?